contentful/contentful-management.rb/README.md

 blog_post_locales = blog_space.locales.all
 ```

-Retrieving one locale by the locale-code from the space:
+Retrieving one locale by the locale-id from the space:

 ```ruby
 blog_post_locale = blog_space.locales.find(locale_id)